dvdmc/tb2_unizar/README.md

 ```
 By default, there will be a workspace called `tb2_unizar_compiled_ws` with everything needed for the demos.

-You will need to do install the Docker in the robot computer for running all the software and the ground station where you want to run RViz and send the goals.
+You will need to install the Docker in the robot computer for running all the navigation software and on the ground station where you will run RViz and send the goals.

 ## Basic usage (demos)